 image colors, and 100% being entirely Shine colors.

-Effect generates wavery, quivering reflections either below or above a
+The Mirage Effect generates wavery, quivering reflections either below or

 that can occur when extreme differences in air temperatures cause light to refract,